 - Track the names of electors who have cast ballots by using previously obtained voter lists.
 Arapahoe County makes updated turnout lists available every business day at www.arapahoevotes.com/voter-lists.
 Election Rule 8.12

-- Interrupt or disrupt the processing, verification, and counting of any ballots or any other stage of the election, including lodging repeated challenges of voters or mail ballots on bases that are not authorized by statute or these Rules after being advised that such bases are not authorized.
+- Interrupt or disrupt the processing, verification, and counting of any ballots or any other stage of the election, including lodging repeated challenges of voters or mail ballots on basis that are not authorized by statute or these Rules after being advised that such basis are not authorized.
 Election Rule 8.14.1

 - Write down any ballot numbers or any other personally identifying information about the electors.
 Election Rule 8.14.2